bolrog/d2dx/README.md

 - SlashDiablo-HD/D2HD by Mir Drualga and Bartosz Jankowski, licensed under Affero GPL v3.

 ## Release history

+### 0.99.407
+  - For widescreen mode, select 720p rather than 480p in-game resolution on 1440p monitors.

 ### 0.99.406
   - Fix bug that could crash the game in the Video Options menu.